GPU vs CPU Inference with Ollama: Performance Guide

 CUDA_VISIBLE_DEVICES="" ollama run llama3.1:8b "Write a haiku about Linux" --verbose

 Compare the eval rate (tokens/second) in the verbose output.
-GPU should show 40-60 tok/s, CPU around 8-12 tok/s on modern hardware.
+GPU will show a significant advantage over CPU on the same model.

 Real-world impact: For interactive chat with Open WebUI, GPU inference feels instant.
 CPU inference introduces noticeable typing delays.
-For batch processing scripts using Ollama’s API, GPU completes 100 summarization tasks in 8 minutes vs 45 minutes on CPU.
+For batch processing scripts using Ollama’s API, GPU completes tasks much faster than CPU-only setups.

 Bottom line: Buy the best GPU your budget allows if running models locally is your primary use case.
 An RTX 4060 ($300) transforms the experience compared to CPU-only operation.
 AMD RX 7600 XT works too with ROCm support, though NVIDIA has better Ollama compatibility in 2026.